COURSE CODE: 8529

 Cosmetology students must satisfy a minimum of 840 hours of instruction in a three-year coherent sequence of courses to be eligible to take the Board for Barbers and Cosmetology licensing examination.
 Upon successful completion of the program, students may earn the Virginia Board for Barbers and Cosmetology license.
 For more information, see Superintendent's Memo 075-16 and Superintendent's Memo 072-17.

-Section 54.1-700, Definitions, of the Code of Virginia updates the definitions of cosmetologist and cosmetology to clarify that cosmetic treatments are not included in these definitions.
-As a result, 18VAC41-20-210, Curriculum requirements, is aligned to reflect that straight razor shaving and body treatments are no
+Effective July 1, 2025, Section 54.1-700 of the Code of Virginia updated the definitions of cosmetologist and cosmetology to clarify that cosmetic treatments are not included in these definitions.
+As a result, straight razor shaving and body treatments will no longer be in the scope of the cosmetology program.
+For additional information, reference 18VAC41-20-210 for curriculum requirements and 18VAC41-20-220 for practical performance requirements.

 Class Size Regulation